 Thick, stringy mucoid discharge particularly around the rim of the eyes.

 Dry, dull and opaque appearance to the cornea.

 Sensitivity to light (photophobia).

 The symptoms of dry eye can closely resemble those of conjunctivitis and it is not unheard of that a cat is treated for conjunctivitis with no improvement in symptoms.
-A thorough ophthalmic examination will be performed to determine what has caused dry eye.

 In addition, your veterinarian may want to check the eyes for corneal ulcers by placing fluorescein stain into the eyes to check for signs of corneal erosion.